fheinke/ESP32-with-AzureIoT-MQ135-CCS811-BMP180/README.md

 * BMP180 - Pressure, Altitude, Temperature, Sealevel Altitude, Real Altitude
 * An Alert is send to Azure, every Time the Co2 Level changes between "OK", "Warning" and "Critical"

-You must ensure that the string to be sent to the IoT Hub does not contain more than 128Bit.
+You must ensure that the string to be sent to the IoT Hub does not contain more than 128 Bit.